bruvellu/terebratalia-wnts/2-text/wnt.md

 ](figures/FigS23.jpg){#fig:s-comparative tag=S23 width=15cm}

 ![Read coverage of the stage-specific transcriptome mapped to the transcripts of *Terebratalia transversa* Wnt signaling components.
-Each gene shows the read coverage along the transcript length for the 14 developmental stages sampled in this study (0--186h).
+Each gene shows the read coverage of one replicate along the transcript length for the 14 developmental stages sampled in this study (0--186h).
 The Y axes are fixed to the maximum observed coverage of a gene (which is different for each gene).
 The black boxes highlight regions of uneven coverage.
 Arrows indicate the two cases, *wnt4* and *wntA*, where the uneven coverage caused a bias in the quantification of expression levels.